joshuaolusayo/react-spin-prize/demo/README.md

-# Demo Site for react-prize-wheel
+# Demo Site for react-spinner-prize-wheel

 This folder contains the demo/playground website for the package.